pointlander/anomaly/README.md

 An anomaly detection engine has been demonstrated.
 The first two stage algorithm is made up of two components: a vectorizer and an algorithm for computing surprise.
 After vectorization the single neuron and autoencoder algorithms have a fixed cost for determining if a JSON document is an anomaly.
 The single neuron and autoencoder methods are suitable for taking a real time learning approach.
 The single neuron method is faster than the other two methods.
 The LSTM based algorithm works, but it is slower than the other approaches.

 ## Future work
-The LSTM algorithm could be used to replace the vectorizer of the two stage algorithm.
+- [ ] The LSTM algorithm could be used to replace the vectorizer of the two stage algorithm.
 In theory this should result in more optimal vectorization.
-Instead of a LSTM based recurrent neural network, a [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) based recurrent neural network could be used.
+- [ ] Instead of a LSTM based recurrent neural network, a [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) based recurrent neural network could be used.
 The GRU would be faster than the LSTM.
+- [ ] Use a recurrent neural network to create a heat map of the JSON document.
+This would show the parts that are anomalies.
+- [ ] [Ensemble learning](https://en.wikipedia.org/wiki/Ensemble_learning) could be used to combine multiple algorithms.
+- [ ] Use [models for adaptive arithmetic coding](https://fgiesen.wordpress.com/2015/05/26/models-for-adaptive-arithmetic-coding/) for anomaly detection.